 As a table tennis player, you have to try short and long serves.
 These serving styles keep your opponent on their toes.
 Therefore, they don’t know what is coming.
 Say, for instance, if you start serving a long serve, your opponent will adjust their position to play long serve in a better way.

-In addition, you also need to anticipate the return.
-As advised, understand remembering the usual ways that the serve is returned.
-This can help in knowing what to expect and you can easily plan for it.
+Also, you need to anticipate the return.
+As advised, understand remembering the usual ways that they serve is returned.
+It can help in knowing what to expect, and you can easily plan for it.
 It means that you are always ready with your opponent’s action.

 Never Give Any Clue and Always Continue

 If you want to beat your opponent, you should learn not to give any clue.
 Try not to let your body give away any hint on your serving styles.
 Above all, you have to practice every day.
 To become a professional table tennis player, you have to practice the different serving styles accurately.
-You also need to enhance your speed to win the game.
+It would be best if you also enhanced your speed to win the game.

 Aside from the above mentioned, you should also know how to deceive your opponent.
 You have to understand how to pull away after contact with the ball.

-Before you master the correct table serving strategy, you need to guarantee that you are using the correct grip.
-There are four basic table tennis strokes that can greatly help in improving your table tennis serving.
+Before you master the correct table serving strategy, you need to guarantee that you are using the right grip.
+Four basic table tennis strokes can significantly help in improving your table tennis serving.
 These strokes include the following:

 Just like other sports, stance plays a vital role in playing table tennis.
-In this game, you want your stance to be feet shoulder-width apart, a foot away from the baseline and knees slightly bent.
+You want your stance to be feet shoulder-width apart in this game, a foot away from the baseline and knees slightly bent.

-You also need to face your opponent side-on.
+It would help if you also faced your opponent side-on.
 This stance helps you in keeping you stable while serving the ball.
 It also helps in adding power into your serve.

-This is quite the hardest part in table tennis.
-But, it is very essential to know where you are going to toss the ball before serving.
-There are several ways on how to toss the ball.
+It is the most challenging part of table tennis.
+But, it is essential to know where you are going to toss the ball before serving.
+There are several ways on how to launch the ball.

 First is slightly in front of your body.
 This adds power by leaning into your serve.